Referenced in this article

 Medications organized by substance class:

 - Opioid detox medications — buprenorphine (Subutex/Suboxone): partial mu-opioid agonist that reduces withdrawal severity by 70–80%.
-Induction at 2–8 mg sublingual on day 1, stabilized at 8–16 mg/day.
+Induction begins once the Clinical Opiate Withdrawal Scale (COWS) reaches 8 to 12, indicating mild-to-moderate withdrawal, at 2–4 mg sublingual titrated to approximately 8 mg over day 1, then stabilized at 8–16 mg/day.
 Clonidine: alpha-2 adrenergic agonist that reduces autonomic withdrawal symptoms (sweating, tachycardia, muscle aches).
 Dosed at 0.1–0.3 mg every 6–8 hours.
 Loperamide: anti-diarrheal for GI symptoms.
 Ondansetron: anti-emetic for nausea/vomiting.

 - Alcohol detox medications — benzodiazepines (chlordiazepoxide, diazepam, lorazepam): GABA-A agonists that substitute for alcohol's neurochemical effect.
 Tapered over 4–7 days based on CIWA-Ar scoring.
+Supportive medications carry their own dosing protocols: loperamide 4 mg initially then 2 mg after each loose stool to a 16 mg/day maximum for opioid-withdrawal diarrhea, ondansetron 4–8 mg every 8 hours for nausea and vomiting, and trazodone 50–100 mg at bedtime for withdrawal insomnia.
 Thiamine: 200–500 mg IV for 3–5 days to prevent Wernicke encephalopathy.
 Carbamazepine: anticonvulsant adjunct.

 - Benzodiazepine detox medications — gradual taper using long-acting benzodiazepines (diazepam or chlordiazepoxide) with dose reduction of 10–25% per week.
 Rapid benzodiazepine discontinuation is medically dangerous.
 Adjunctive carbamazepine or gabapentin provides additional seizure prophylaxis.